-- (1) The Organization\ that was directly or indirectly involved\ in conversion\ that occurred between 1 December 1994 and 31 December 2020, - (2) The Organization\ that was not involved in conversion\ but has acquired a management unit\ where conversion\ has taken place between 1 December 1994 and 31 December 2020, - (3) The corporate group\ that has been disassociated from FSC due to engaging in unacceptable activities\ under the Policy for the Association of Organizations with FSC V2-0, - (4) The corporate group\ seeking to address unacceptable activities\ under the Policy for the Association of Organizations with FSC V2-0 before associating with FSC, - (5) Forest Stewardship Council - (6) The stakeholders\ and rights holders\ identified in the process, - (7) The Third Party Verifier\ who is responsible for verifying implementation, - (8) The Independent Assessor\ who is responsible for interacting with stakeholders\ and rights holders\, and - (9) Certification bodies, when The Organization\ is eligible and decides to pursue certification.
+- (1) The corporate group\ that has been disassociated from FSC due to engaging in unacceptable activities\ under the Policy for Association V3, - (2) The corporate group\ seeking to address unacceptable activities\ under the Policy for Association V3 before associating with FSC, - (3) Forest Stewardship Council, - (4) The stakeholders\ and rights holders\ identified in the process, - (5) The Third Party Verifier\ who is responsible for verifying implementation, and - (6) The Independent Assessor\ who is responsible for interacting with stakeholders\ and rights holders\.

-Conformity with the FSC Remedy Framework provides a pathway to remedy\ for environmental and social harm\ caused by conversion\ between 1 December 1994 and 31 December 2020 and engagement in unacceptable activities\ as defined by the Policy for the Association of Organizations with FSC V2-0.
-It is applicable for The Organization\ or corporate group\ that applies for:
+Conformity with the FSC Remedy Framework provides a pathway to remedy\ for environmental and social harm\ caused by unacceptable activities\ as defined by the Policy for Association V3.
+It is applicable for the corporate group\ that applies for association\ as regulated by FSC-POL-01-004 Policy for Association V3.